5. Exhortations, 4:8-6:10

 ti ...... mhden "something .... nothing" - a certain, anyone ....... nothing, no one.
 "Being nothing" in ourselves is probably describing the state of all believers; it is only in Christ that we are something.
 On the other hand, "being nothing" may be the state we move to when we claim to be something; we make ourself nothing by self-approval, status seeking ...., at the expense of a fallen, or weaker, brother.
 The first option seems best.
 A believer uplifts the insignificant brother, because we know that we are all insignificant before God.
 To think otherwise is to live in self-deception.

 w[n "when he is [nothing]" - being.
-The participle is adverbial, possibly temporal, as NIV, possibly concessive, "although they are nobody", although more likely causal; "again, if anyone imagines he is somebody, he is deceiving himself, for he is nobody", Moffatt.
+The participle is adverbial, possibly temporal, as NIV, or concessive, "although they are nobody", but more likely causal; "again, if anyone imagines he is somebody, he is deceiving himself, for he is nobody", Moffatt.

 To gain an understanding of our mutual insignificance requires unfettered self-examination.
 It is then, when we know ourselves, know our insignificance, know that our "righteousness is but filthy rags", it is then that we can rightly be self-satisfied in Christ.
 Of course, such self-satisfaction is not the product of a comparison between ourselves and a fallen brother, it is not the product of "speck removal."

-de "-" - but, and.
-The NIV opts for coordinative, but adversative is possible; "but let each one test his own work", ESV.
+de "-" - but/and.
+Transitional, indicating a step to a contrasting point; "but let each one test his own work", ESV.

-eJautou gen. reflex. pro. "their own" - [let each man prove the work] of themselves.
+eJautou gen. reflex. pro. "their own" - [each man the work] of themselves.
 The genitive is adjectival, possessive.

-tote adv. "then" - A temporal sense of this temporal adverb is dominant, but with an added consequential sense, "then, having examined their actions, they will have a ......"
+tote adv. "then" - [and] then.
+A temporal sense for this temporal adverb is dominant, but with an added consequential sense, "then, having examined their actions, they will have a ......"

-to kauchma (a atoV) "pride" - pride, a reason for boasting.
-The article indicating "ground/basis of boasting".
+to kauchma (a atoV) "pride" - [he will have] the pride, reason for boasting in [himself alone].
+The article indicates a "ground / basis of boasting".
 The sense is softer than the English "boast", so "sound basis for self-satisfaction."
-Presumably the sound basis for our "boast" is our knowing that we are nothing in the sight of God, but complete in Christ, rather than our knowing/claiming that we are good at forgiving.
+Presumably the sound basis for our "boast" is our knowing that we are nothing in the sight of God, but complete in Christ, rather than our knowing / claiming that we are good at forgiving.

 So then, a believer must face weakness and failure, and this under God's mercy, rather than be busy with the failings of others.